RoryNesbitt/pvim/README.md

 ## Your Config

-For the most part pvim can be used with any packer based config and it will work out of the box, however if you have anything specifically referencing `vim.fn.stdpath("config")` then you can get the pvim config directory with `os.getenv("pvim").."/config"`.
+For the most part pvim can be used with any config and it will work out of the box, however if you have anything specifically referencing `vim.fn.stdpath("config")` then you can get the pvim config directory with `os.getenv("pvim").."/config"`.
 The following function will work for both cases: